core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rd-group :=
-  : RD Group Function Set path (mandatory).
+  : RD Group Base URI path (mandatory).
 This is the path of the RD Group
-    Function Set.
+    REST API.
 The value "rd-group" is recommended for this variable.

   gp :=
   : Group Name (mandatory).
 The name of the group to be created or replaced,